By Dr Tommy Perkins, NHS GP and Medics’ Money founder.

 Liabilities are debts.
 Try not to get bogged down in the details of what should and shouldn’t be included.
 As long as you keep what you include in the calculation consistent year to year then you will have a method of tracking your success.

 At least annually, recalculate to track your progress.
 Is your net worth a positive number?
-Well done, you are ahead of where I was at the start of my career!
+If so, well done – you are ahead of where I was at the start of my career!
 But if you want financial freedom you are going to need a VERY positive net worth to facilitate that.

 How will you attain your goals?